LianBio Reports Fourth Quarter and Full Year 2022 Financial Results and Provides Corporate Update

 Cash, cash equivalents and marketable securities of $302.4 million with runway through the end of 2024

-SHANGHAI, China and PRINCETON, N.J., March 27, 2023 (GLOBE NEWSWIRE) -- LianBio LIAN, a biotechnology company dedicated to bringing innovative medicines to patients in China and other major Asian markets, today reported financial results for the fourth quarter and year ended December 31, 2022.
+SHANGHAI, China and PRINCETON, N.J., March 27, 2023 (GLOBE NEWSWIRE) -- LianBio (Nasdaq: LIAN), a biotechnology company dedicated to bringing innovative medicines to patients in China and other major Asian markets, today reported financial results for the fourth quarter and year ended December 31, 2022.

 “2022 marked a pivotal year for LianBio, with sustained progress across our pipeline and building of our commercial infrastructure in anticipation of registration of mavacamten in China,” said Yizhe Wang, Ph.D., Chief Executive Officer of LianBio.
 "This year, we look forward to pivotal data in the EXPLORER-CN trial of mavacamten and the LIBRA trial of TP-03, and to filing the mavacamten NDA in China.
 With a cash runway through the end of 2024, we believe LianBio is well positioned to become a commercial-stage company.
 Looking ahead, we are excited to continue advancing our mission to bring innovative medicines to patients in Asia.”